 The question of where we, or specifically I, came from is one that’s been a passion of mine ever since.
 Whenever I found myself unhappy or struggling for meaning in life, following this passion led me to a better place.
 When I found myself dissatisfied with Civil Engineering at U.C.
 Berkeley, I took a class in archaeology and learned about a field of study that could help us trace our origins in the absence of written records, often long before written records even existed.
 My fascination with the deep past led to paleoanthropology and fieldwork in East Africa, the Near East, and Europe.

-In that time, we bought a house together, got married, did a DIY remodel of our house and garage, had a daughter together, sold our house, and bought a more spacious house in the suburbs in which we could raise our daughter.
-And these days, with a 3½-year-old daughter, that’s just about all we do—work and raise our daughter.
+In that time, we bought a house together, got married, did a DIY remodel of our house and garage, had a daughter together, sold our house, bought a more spacious house in the suburbs in which we could raise our daughter, and started major DIY repairs on that house to keep it from falling apart.
+And these days, with a 5-year-old daughter, that’s just about all we do—work and raise our daughter.